Travel to Cape Cod and the Bradford Inn. If you're flying to

 recommend that guests try to arrange their arrival at Logan International

-your vehicle in Chatham while on tour.
-You can park at The Bradford Inn while a
+Chatham while on tour.
+You can park at the Bradford Inn while a guest at the

-guest at the accommodation and when you leave Chatham, the leaders will help
+accommodation.
+When you leave Chatham, the leaders will help you with the

-you with the transfer of your vehicle to another location, where you may leave
+transfer of your vehicle to another location, where you may leave it while

-it while you're on Martha's Vineyard.
-You may return to this location at the
+you're on Martha's Vineyard.
+You may return to this location at the end of the

 VBT Pre-Trip Extension guests: You have another morning to

 enjoy Boston.
-At 12:00 p.m., a shuttle will meet and transfer you to The
+At 12:50 pm, a shuttle will meet and transfer you to The Bradford

-Battery Wharf’s drive and Commercial St. Your shuttle bus will carry “DPV
+drive and Commercial Street.
+Your shuttle bus will carry “DPV Transportation”

-Transportation” titles, and the driver will be holding a VBT sign.
+titles, and the driver will be holding a VBT sign.
+The shuttle will be coming from the Logan

-The biking vacation begins at our Cape Cod Hotel, the Bradford
+The tour begins at our Cape Cod hotel, the

-Inn, located in Chatham, Massachusetts.
-After settling in, meet your Trip
+Bradford Inn, located in Chatham, Massachusetts.
+After settling in, meet your

-Leaders at 3:30 p.m. for a safety and bike-fitting session, followed by a short
+Trip Leaders at 3:30 pm for a safety and bike-fitting session, followed by a

-warm-up ride and introduction to Chatham.
+short warm-up ride and introduction to Chatham.
 Check in is at 4:00 pm.
-Your room may
+Your

-be ready earlier, please confirm with the front desk upon arrival.
-Later, join
+room may be ready earlier; please confirm with the front desk upon arrival.

-your fellow travelers over a wine-and-cheese reception, followed by dinner at
+Later, join your fellow travelers over a wine and cheese reception, followed by

 Our morning cycle takes us from the inn to join the Old